proinsias/proinsias.github.io/_posts/2016/2016-07-26-The-relativity-of-raw-data-Simply-Statistics.md

 ---
 layout: single
-title: 'The relativity of raw data'
+title: "The relativity of raw data"
 excerpt: Why provenance of data is important
 date: 2016-07-26
 last_modified_at: 2023-05-01 23:27:03